Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 # Manage the packaging types

 Packaging types serve as a suggestion for the fulfiller on the type of packaging and the preferred carrier that may apply for a shipment.
 Packaging types can be defined using many different criteria.
-All relevant fields (attributes) used are mapped via ETL from the relevant business document depending on the fulfiller's driver.
+All relevant attributes that are used are mapped via ETL from the relevant business document depending on the fulfiller's driver.

 ## Create a packaging type